-Healthy Kids Dental replaces the children’s Medicaid dental program in 75 Michigan counties and has been named one of five national models for improving access to dental care for low-income populations.
+Healthy Kids Dental replaces the children’s Medicaid dental program in Michigan and has been named one of five national models for improving access to dental care for low-income populations.
 Delta Dental of Michigan administers the program.

 MIChild was developed in 1998 by the State of Michigan to provide low-cost health and dental benefits to the state’s uninsured children who don’t qualify for Medicaid.
 Delta Dental is one of MIChild’s benefit administrators.

 Both programs are unique in the public health arena because they use Delta Dental’s commercial dental networks and integrate those they cover into the same system of care used by people with employer-sponsored dental coverage.